JiriSlof/KnowledgeBase/MS Skype for Business.md

 A Client Access Licenses (CALs) must be purchased for either users or devices.
 - **Skype for Business Standard CAL**
   - The instant messaging and presence integration functionality.
+  - This CAL must be assigned for either users or devices acessing Skype for Business server.
 - **Skype for Business Enterprise CAL**
-  - For audio, video and web conferencing.
+  - For audio, video and web conferencing in addition to the Standard CAL.
 - **Skype for Business Plus CAL**
-  - For enterprise voice and telephony.
+  - For enterprise voice and telephony in addition to the Standard CAL.

 > [!NOTE]
-> - *Skype for Business Standard CAL must be assigned for either users or devices.*
 > - *Choose additional CALs based on user / device required functionality.*
 > - *No CALs for external users.*